vispana/vispana/README.md

 ./start.sh
 ```

-If you don't want to use the script, you can always run the commands yourself.
+If you don't want to use the script, you can run the following command:

 ```shell
 mvn spring-boot:run